TotallyInformation/node-red-contrib-uibuilder/README.md

 **Please Note** that:

-* v3.3 will be the last version compatible with Node.js v10 due to upstream dependencies.
+* v3.3.1 was the last version compatible with Node.js v10 due to upstream dependencies.
 * v3.1.3+ no longer installs vue and bootstrap-vue, if you want to use those, install them separately.
 * v3+ no longer supports Internet Explorer, it requires Node.js v10+ and Node-RED v1+
 * v3+ includes breaking changes from v2, please see the [CHANGELOG](CHANGELOG.md) for details.